ChanningPing/VideoHighlightDetection/README.md

 This project implements the following paper:

 * Ping, Q., Chen, C. (2017).Video Highlights Detection and Summarization with Lag-Calibration based on Concept-Emotion Mapping of Crowd-sourced Time-Sync Comments.
-In EMNLP Workshop on New Frontiers in Summarization.
+In EMNLP Workshop on New Frontiers in Summarization. [pdf](https://arxiv.org/abs/1708.02210) [slides](https://drive.google.com/open?id=0ByRn2qS9cc0-aE5ybVZERlNWbUE).

-The slides can be found [here](https://drive.google.com/open?id=0ByRn2qS9cc0-aE5ybVZERlNWbUE).